Proposition 65 Warning

 Over 800 chemicals have been listed under California Prop 65.
 They include pesticides, heavy metals, and Vitamin A at certain levels.
 Certain listed chemicals, such as lead, are widely distributed through the environment in air, soil, water, and rocks.
 As a result, these types of chemicals are often found in commonly eaten foods and throughout the food supply even though these chemicals are not intentionally added to foods or nutritional supplements.

 You should always be aware and take heed of all product warnings.
-Does a Prop 65 warning mean that the product will actually cause cancer or other reproductive harm when the product is used in its typical way?
-Not necessarily.
 The listing of a chemical under Prop 65 could be the result of tests on laboratory animals.
 Prop 65 standards for warnings are often very stringent.
 For example, for reproductive toxicants, the level for warnings is 1000 times lower than the lowest level at which animal studies reported no reproductive health effect.
 A Prop 65 warning does not automatically mean that the product is unsafe.

 California has a formal process for adding chemicals to the Prop 65 list.
 Prop 65 allows chemicals to be listed in various ways, including through reports that are based on animal studies.
 In many instances, these animal studies involve extremely high dosages of chemicals.